 When to travel to Utrecht

-Utrecht can get as cold as below zero degrees Celsius during the winter time, so you’ll need to be prepared to layer up.
+Winter: Utrecht can get as cold as below zero degrees Celsius during the winter time, so you’ll need to be prepared to layer up.
 A warm waterproof winter coat with a hood is advisable as it can rain quite a bit during winter.
 And if it snows it can get very wet and sludgy so you’ll want a good pair of winter boots as well.

-How to get around Utrecht
+How to get to Utrecht

 Utrecht itself does not have an airport so if you’re flying from outside the country, the nearest airport is Schipol Airport in Amsterdam, from which there are frequent direct trains into Utrecht Centraal Station.
-Simply follow the signs at the airport or ask at the information desk, they’re very friendly and helpful.
+ISimply follow the signs at the airport or ask at the information desk, they’re very friendly and helpful.

-Public transport is easily available to help you make your way around the city.
+Once in Utrecht, public transport is easily available to help you make your way around the city.
 Trams, trains and buses run frequently and you can either buy a railcard at the station which you can top up (recommended) or you can purchase a day ticket for the destination you need to get to.

 With buses specifically, you can still pay in cash with the driver when you get on.